 - a.
-To ensure that, the organisations taking up design, development, production and maintenance of Air Systems/Airborne Stores, possesses the requisite capability to undertake such activities, organisation approval schemes are established. - b.
+To ensure that, the organisations taking up design, development, production and maintenance of Air Systems / Airborne Stores possess the requisite capability to meet airworthiness certification requirements while undertaking such activities, organisation approval schemes are established. - b.
 Three types of organisation approval schemes are proposed.
-An organisation involved in or intending to take up design and development activities of military Air Systems and Airborne Stores shall be assessed through a Design Organisation Approval Scheme.
+An organisation involved in or intending to take up design and development activities of Military Air Systems and Airborne Stores shall be assessed through a Design Organisation Approval Scheme.
 Organisations involved in production of Air Systems and Airborne Stores shall be assessed through a Production Organisation Approval Scheme.
 Organisations involved in maintenance of Air Systems and Airborne Stores shall be assessed through a Maintenance Organisation Approval Scheme.
-It is necessary that the organisation shall possess the applicable approvals to undertake respective activities with the respective TAA. - c.
-It is to be noted that the Organisation Approval should not be construed as a factor for empowering or facilitating the organisation to bid for a contract, but rather a method that establishes that the organizations have the necessary processes and procedures in the relevant domain for the scope, to undertake tasks required by Technical Airworthiness Authorities (TAA) towards airworthiness certification.
+It is necessary that the organisation possesses the applicable approvals to undertake respective activities with the respective TAA. - c.
+It is to be noted that the Organisation Approval should not be construed as a factor for empowering or facilitating the organisation to bid for a contract, but rather a method that establishes that the Organisations have the necessary processes and procedures in the relevant domain for the scope, to undertake tasks required by Technical Airworthiness Authorities (TAA) towards airworthiness certification.
 An Organisation Approval is an enabler for the organisation's engagement with CEMILAC and DGAQA for seeking airworthiness and certification of the products.

-11.2 Design Organisation Approval Scheme (DOAS)
+11.2 DESIGN ORGANISATION APPROVAL SCHEME (DOAS)

-The Design Organization Approval Scheme (DOAS) is one such means, which ensures that the design organization has all the processes/procedures, human resources and infrastructure for the responsibilities that the Design Organization has to take towards Design, Development, Airworthiness Certification and Continued Airworthiness of Air System/Airborne Stores in the identified scope.
-Two categories of Design Approved Organisations schemes are proposed, namely Air System Design Organisations (ASDO) and Store Design Organisations (SDO).
+The Design Organisation Approval Scheme (DOAS) is one such means, which ensures that the design Organisation has all the processes / procedures, human resources and infrastructure for the responsibilities that the Design Organisation has to take towards Design, Development, Airworthiness Certification and Continued Airworthiness of Air System / Airborne Stores in the identified scope.
+Two categories of Design Organisation Approval Schemes are proposed, namely Air System Design Organisations (ASDO) and Store Design Organisations (SDO).
 Inclusion in DOAS shall empower the DOs to operate the privileges granted by CEMILAC towards certification activities.
-Approval under DOAS is subject to adherence with the established procedures and rules governing the responsibilities and privileges for Design Approved Organisations.
+Approval under DOAS is subject to adherence with the established procedures and rules governing the responsibilities and privileges for Approved Design Organisations.